apache/arrow/docs/source/developers/python.rst

 requirements-test.txt``.

-If you get import errors for ``pyarrow._lib`` or another PyArrow module when trying to run the tests run ``python -m pytest arrow/python/pyarrow`` and check if the editable version of pyarrow was installed correctly.
+If you get import errors for ``pyarrow._lib`` or another PyArrow module when trying to run the tests, run ``python -m pytest arrow/python/pyarrow`` and check if the editable version of pyarrow was installed correctly.

 The project has a number of custom command line options for its test